2010 Notre Dame Fighting Irish football team

 The 2010 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2010 NCAA Division I FBS football season.
 The team was coached by Brian Kelly and played its home games at Notre Dame Stadium in South Bend, Indiana.
 This was Kelly's first season as Notre Dame's head coach, after leading the Cincinnati Bearcats to a 12–0 regular season and BCS bowl berth.
 In 2010, Notre Dame's regular season schedule was ranked the most difficult schedule in the nation with a Team Opposition Record Percentage of .6529 (the poll published by the NCAA only includes wins against Division 1 teams).
 They finished the season 8–5 and were invited to the Sun Bowl where they defeated the Miami Hurricanes, 33–17.

-Pre-season
+Preseason

 Coaching changes

 Following the 2009 season, Notre Dame fired head coach Charlie Weis after the Irish finished 6-6, well below expectations of competing for a BCS bowl berth.
 Brian Kelly was named as his replacement on Dec 10, 2009.
 Running Backs coach Tony Alford was the lone assistant retained from Weis's staff.
 Before Rob Ianello could be considered, he took the head job at the University of Akron Ron Powlus followed Ianello to Akron.